KhalidCEU/proyecto1/README.md

 > <OPTION>

 OPTIONS:
-    add product     : create and add a product (asks for item type, color, size...etc) delete product  : delete a product (asks for the product ID) list            : list all the products
+    add       : create and add a product (asks for item type, color, size...etc) delete    : delete a product (asks for the product ID) list      : list all the products
     exit      : exit the CLI
 ```

 ## Data Persistence